CLASSES

 Course Attributes: Humanities Requirement

-PST 2020 - Philosophical Analysis of Policy Choices
+PHIL 2025 - Philosophical Analysis of Policy Choices

 An introduction to philosophical questions that may arise in public policy debate and decision making and to resources from the philosophical tradition for addressing them.